 The Coasting Trade Act restricts the transportation of passengers or goods between Canadian ports (“cabotage”) to Canadian registered ships.
 However, a Coasting Trade License (“CTL”) may be issued by the Canadian Transportation Agency to allow a foreign-flagged vessel to engage in cabotage in Canada if no Canadian vessel is available.
 Since 2010, over 650 CTLs have been issued to foreign ships to engage in cabotage in Canada.
 The fact that a ship is able to operate in Canada does not provide a legal right for the crew to work in Canada.
-Like all non-permanent residents or non-Canadian citizens, foreign crew must first be granted Labour Market Impact Assessments (“LMIAs”) and issued work permits before they can work in Canada.
+Like all non-permanent residents or non-Canadian citizens, foreign crews must first be granted Labour Market Impact Assessments (“LMIAs”) and issued work permits before they can work in Canada.

 Since 2015, the SIU brought 55 applications for judicial review alleging that Employment and Social Development Canada (“ESDC”) was routinely issuing work permits to foreign crew without first determining, as required by law, whether there were qualified and available Canadians to perform the work.
 In addition, the SIU alleged that ESDC failed to ensure that foreign crew working in Canada were paid the prevailing wage in the Canadian maritime industry.
 The SIU uncovered evidence that some foreign crew members were paid as little as $2.41 per hour while working in Canada.